 tx_queue_size=512

 In order to get these changes taken into consideration, Nova compute service has to be restarted.
-When OpenStack Kolla is used:

 $ sudo docker restart nova_compute

-Virtual machine NIC and vrouter vif on which each interface is connected to are sharing the same queues (DPDK rings):
+Virtual Machine NIC and vRouter vif on which each interface is connected to are sharing the same queues (DPDK rings):

-a vrouter vif tx ring is the same as the virtual NIC rx ring it is connected to.
+a vRouter vif tx ring is the same as the virtual NIC rx ring it is connected to.

-a vrouter vif rx ring is the same as the virtual NIC tx ring it is connected to.
+a vRouter vif rx ring is the same as the virtual NIC tx ring it is connected to.

-It avoids to duplicate the same information and to add processing overhead (that would be generated to manage data copy between vrouter vif and the virtual machine queues).
+It avoids duplicating the same information and to add processing overhead (that would be generated to manage data copy between vRouter vif and the Virtual Machine queues).

-This is why virtual machine NIC queues have to be accessible from both vrouter and the virtual machine it belongs to.
-Virtual machines have to be created by the QEMU/KVM hypervisor with a specific property which is allowing them to access the host Operating system hugepages and to request hugepages allocations.
+This is why Virtual Machine NIC queues have to be accessible from both vRouter and the Virtual Machine it belongs to.
+Virtual Machines have to be created by the QEMU/KVM hypervisor with a specific property which is allowing them to access the host Operating system hugepages and to request hugepages allocations.

-Hugepages size to be allocated by the Hypervisor to the virtual machine has to be specified with hw:mem_page_size property.
-The configured hugepages memory size must be the same as those used by the DPDK vrouter (defined into huge pages size hugetlbfs mount point).
+Hugepages size to be allocated by the Hypervisor to the Virtual Machine has to be specified with hw:mem_page_size property.
+The configured hugepages memory size must be the same as those used by the DPDK vRouter (defined into huge pages size hugetlbfs mount point).

 Here we are configuring an OpenStack flavor named m1.large which define 1GB size hugepages in hw:mem_page_size property: